-Based on these factors, a health care provider can assess your health needs and help you prevent illness and injuries by providing:
+Based on these factors, a health care provider can assess your needs and help you prevent illness and injury by providing:

-- immunization against illnesses such as hepatitis, typhoid, meningitis, yellow fever or Japanese encephalitis;
+- vaccination against illnesses such as hepatitis, typhoid, meningococcal disease, yellow fever and Japanese encephalitis;

-- preventive medication against malaria, gastrointestinal illnesses and other potential conditions; and
+- preventive medication against malaria, gastrointestinal illnesses and other conditions; and

 - information about general precautions you can take.

 The Government of Canada encourages Canadians to follow the Three Rs of international travel: